5 of the best short-haul winter sun holiday destinations

-If you're hoping to swim on your winter sun escape to the Costa Blanca however, make sure you find yourself a hotel with a heated pool as the sea is simply too cold to be enjoyed - unless you're donning a wetsuit and hitting the waves.
+If you're hoping to swim, however, make sure you find yourself a hotel with a heated pool as the sea is simply too cold to be enjoyed - unless you're donning a wetsuit and hitting the waves.

 There's plenty to do in Costa Blanca in the winter months away from the beach as well.
 Benidorm is well stocked with every facility and restaurant you could wish for.
 Catch the little train from Benidorm to the old Moorish town of Denia with its pretty marina and scenic rocky backdrop.

-Go hiking in the Sierra de Bernia - lookout for the blossoming almond trees, which are in full splendour from January into early February.
+Go hiking in the Sierra de Bernia while looking out for the blossoming almond trees, which are in full splendour from January into early February.

-There are some good golfing options in the Costa Blanca also: try Puig Campana Golf and Villaitana Golf.
+There are some good golfing options in Costa Blanca try Puig Campana Golf and Villaitana Golf.
 Meanwhile, fresh seafood is easily found in peaceful Altea and Albir.